 Also worth noting: this product’s formula was updated in early 2021 to make it fully vegan.
 Previously, it contained a non-essential amino acid (l-tyrosine) that was derived from duck feathers.

 If you want to give SuperGreen TONIK a try, make sure to use discount code KUMMER10 to get 10% off your purchase.
+You can also purchase SuperGreen TONIK on Amazon.

 If you want to learn more about the product, make sure to check out my dedicated SuperGreen Tonik review.